-The author, Katie Faulkner, wrote ‘Big Bear, Little Bear and Dementia’ after her great grandmother was diagnosed when Faulkner was just eight years old.
+The author, Katie Faulkner, wrote ‘Big Bear, Little Bear and Dementia’ due to her great-grandmother receiving a dementia diagnosis when Faulkner was just eight years old.

-In the book, Big Bear is living with dementia and can no longer always do the things that Big Bears do.
+In the book, Big Bear lives with dementia and can no longer always do the things that Big Bears do.
 Little Bear is confused by this and approaches Doctor Bear for support.
-Little Bear is told that memories are stored inside memory books, which are affected by dementia.
+Doctor Bear explains to Little Bear that we store memories inside memory books.
+These memory books can become affected by dementia.
 Although Big Bear can no longer read the memory books, these memories are still inside Big Bear.
 Big Bear is still Big Bear!

 That is perhaps one of the most important things to remember when explaining dementia to children.
 Their loved one is still the same person.
 The author even wrote the book to be inclusive for everyone.
 The bears do not identify with any particular gender, race, religion or culture.
 This way, understanding dementia is easier due to representing the diverse range of people affected by dementia.